GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/06_Gameplay/00_customComponents.md

 // And finally we add our component
 HCameraFlyer = cameraSO->addComponent<CCameraFlyer>();
 ~~~~~~~~~~~~~

-# Data
-Often a component will contain some data which you want to persist after the scene is saved, which requires you to implement a special interface on your custom component class.
-We'll talk more about this in the next chapter.

 # Activating/deactivating a scene object
 Any scene object can be temporarily de-activated and reactivated by calling @bs::SceneObject::setActive.
 When a scene object is deactivated its components will not have **Component::update()** called.